 Translated version of this PSD: Turkish

 Korozo Ambalaj San. ve Tic.
 A.S. is a joint stock company incorporated in Turkey.
-With nine manufacturing facilities across the country, it is the largest flexible packaging producer in Turkey and among the leading ones in Europe.
+With ten manufacturing facilities across the country, it is the largest flexible packaging producer in Turkey and among the leading ones in Europe.

 Environmental and Social Summary

 Categorised B (ESP 2014).
 Korozo's environmental and social performance has been thoroughly assessed by external consultants as part of the E&S due diligence conducted for the previous project.
 An E&S Action Plan (ESAP) has been agreed, and Korozo has demonstrated compliance with EBRD's E&S Policy and satisfactory reporting thus far.
 The acquisition of the flexible packaging facility located in Belgium has been subject to a legal and technical due diligence led by Korozo which included E&S aspects.
 Additionally, Korozo completed EBRD's ESDD questionnaire in relation to the targeted acquisition and submitted it to ESD for review.

 Due diligence has demonstrated that the Belgian facility is generally compliant with EBRD's Performance Requirements as well as the EU directives and associated Best Available Techniques Reference documents.
 Korozo has requested additional investigations to be undertaken, namely related to asbestos inventory and a soil survey.
 These actions form part of the legal documentation and are CPs to the acquisition.
 Korozo operates globally to standards which meet the Bank's Performance Requirements.
 These standards are going to be implemented to the Belgian facility, which Korozo has committed to through the updated E&S Action Plan.